 The MISO (Measuring Information Service Outcomes) Survey is a quantitative measurement instrument that helps library and technology organizations in higher education evaluate student, faculty and staff perceptions of the services they provide.
-Connecticut College Information Services is pleased to announce that the 2020 survey found high satisfaction ratings across the board.
+Connecticut College Information Services is pleased to announce that the 2022 survey found high satisfaction ratings across the board.
 Faculty, staff and students gave a mean satisfaction rating of at least 3 of 4 to more than 98 percent of library and technology services.
-Also, when asked about IS staff friendliness, responsiveness, reliability and knowledgeability, all staff areas received a mean rating of at least 3.7 of 4.

 Other key findings include: